 2. Your current eligible deductions work in your favor.

-It is no secret that people are confused by elements of the new tax law.
-Depending on whom you talk to, now is either the best or worst time to make certain moves with your money.
-While the current tax code limits tax savings with regard to homeownership — like the $10,000 cap on the deduction for state income, sales, local, and property taxes combined — other changes, like the doubling of the child tax credit to $2,000 per child and a jump in standard deductions from $6,350 to $12,000 for single taxpayers and from $12,700 to $24,000 for married couples filing jointly, could help compensate for any of those other losses.
+It’s no secret that many people are confused by elements of the tax law.
+Depending on whom you talk to, it’s either the best or worst time to make moves with your money.
+While the tax code limits tax savings with regard to homeownership (like the $10,000 cap on the deduction for state income, sales, local and property taxes combined), other tax laws (like the child tax credit of $2,000 per child and standard deduction of $12,000 for single taxpayers and $24,000 for married couples filing jointly) could help compensate for any of those other losses.

-For most Americans, deducting mortgage interest on their taxes is still a viable way to cut back on the costs of homeownership.
-Homeowners can deduct mortgage interest on an up-to-$750,000 loan balance, which means the average American buying a modest home can still fully deduct their mortgage interest.
-On the other hand, it is worth noting that the deductible mortgage interest was lowered from a mortgage debt limit of $1 million to $750,000 with the new law.
-This especially affects people looking to buy in cities like New York or San Francisco, where property values are higher.
+For most Americans, deducting mortgage interest on their taxes is a viable way to cut back on the costs of homeownership.
+Homeowners can deduct mortgage interest on loan balances up to $750,000, which means the average American buying a modest home can fully deduct their mortgage interest.
+However, it’s worth noting that since deductible mortgage interest is capped at $750,000, having the ability to write off enough mortgage interest may be a concern for people looking to buy in cities like New York or San Francisco, where property values are higher.
 Remember that all of these deductions only factor into your taxes if you decide to itemize on your tax return.
-If you will be taking the increased standard deduction, then this will not impact you.

-At the end of the day, the “right” time to buy a house depends on a number of different factors.
-Jumping into homeownership is a big step and one that should not be taken lightly.
-Outside of personal financial considerations, it is important to gauge the current economic climate and to be as knowledgeable as possible about what taxes and fees you might owe.
-If you need help determining whether now is a good time to buy a home based on your current financial situation, a financial planner is a great resource.
+At the end of the day, the right time to buy a house depends on a number of factors.
+Jumping into homeownership is a big step and one that shouldn’t be taken lightly.
+Outside of personal financial considerations, it’s important to gauge the current economic climate and be as knowledgeable as possible about which taxes and fees you might owe.
+If you need help determining whether now is a good time to buy a home based on your current financial situation, speak with a financial planner.